Hall of Fame

 We welcome Phil to the Hall of Fame, he has shown other Midland athletes that you can stay competitive for many years and should always give your best.
 We hope your love of running goes on and on and on…

-KIRK PARK – Administrator/Coach/Teacher
+KIRK PARK – Administrator / Coach / Teacher

 Kirk Park and family

-Kirk Park came to Midland in 1974 and taught business, computers and PE over his 39 years here.
+Kirk came to Midland in 1974 and taught business, computers and PE over his 39 years here.
 He also coached football, boys’ basketball, softball and golf.
 He became Athletic Director in 1983 and served as Dean of Students for a couple of years.

 Kirk’s football teams participated in the Class 1A football playoffs in 1983, 1985 and 1994.
 As a golf coach he has had state qualifiers two years.